AliRedaGomaa01/connect/README.md

 It is a project that I ( Ali Hussein ) made using ( laravel - blade - jquery - albine - axios - breeze ).

-It's designed & developed and deployed by me.
+It has been designed & developed and deployed by me.

 You can visit my website to get all info about me.